ewlarson/cdmdexer/README.md

         batch_size: (args[:batch_size]) ? args[:batch_size] : 30,
         solr_config: solr_config
       }
-    CDMBL::ETLWorker.perform_async(config)
+    CDMDEXER::ETLWorker.perform_async(config)
   end
 end
 ```
 ### Your Own Custom Solr Field Mappings (see above code snippet)

-The default CONTENTdm to Solr field transformation rules may be overriden by calling the CDMBL::ETLWorker (a [Sidekiq worker](https://github.com/mperham/sidekiq)) directly.
-These rules may be found in the default_mappings method of the [CDMBL::Transformer Class](https://github.com/UMNLibraries/cdmbl/blob/master/lib/cdmbl/transformer.rb).
+The default CONTENTdm to Solr field transformation rules may be overriden by calling the CDMDEXER::ETLWorker (a [Sidekiq worker](https://github.com/mperham/sidekiq)) directly.
+These rules may be found in the default_mappings method of the [CDMDEXER::Transformer Class](https://github.com/UMNLibraries/cdmdexer/blob/master/lib/cdmdexer/transformer.rb).

 The transformer expects mappings in the following format: